facebook/infer/_docs/01-linters.md

 declaration_has_name ("decl_name")
 declaration_ref_name ("decl_ref_name")
 decl_unavailable_in_supported_ios_sdk ()
-has_type ("type") // only builtin types and pointers available at the moment isa ("class_name") is_assign_property ()
+has_type ("type") // only builtin types, pointers and Objective-C classes available at the moment isa ("class_name") is_assign_property () is_binop_with_kind ("kind")
-is_binop_with_kind ("kind")